shelleyolivia/learn-tutorials/mirror/06-mint-nft.md

 console.log('MirrorClone deployed to:', mirrorClone.address);
 ```

-No we can go to the command line and deploy the contract.
+Now we can go to the command line and deploy the contract.
 Note that this can fail from connectivity issues sometimes.
 If it does, just try again.

 ```text
 $ yarn web3:deploy:testnet